lipemat/grunt-sw-precache/README.md

 Default is `url : '/'` and `resources: []`.
 Set to false to disable.

+### cacheGoogleFonts `boolean`
+Cache any required Google Webfonts so they will be loaded when site is offline.

+Default is `true`

 ### baseDir `string`

 The base directory for the `staticFileGlobs` and `workerFileName` options.